Associate Professor Michael Connors

 Room No. 2-6-35

-Michael Connors is Associate Professor in Global Studies at Monash University Malaysia and Deputy Head of School (Education, SASS).
+Michael Connors is Associate Professor in Global Studies at Monash University Malaysia and Interim Head of School of Arts and Social Sciences.
 He believes that university education can empower by enabling the interrogation of existing knowledge and creating new knowledge and understanding.